United Technologies (UTX) Q2 2017 Results - Earnings Call Transcript

 Operator

 Thank you.
-And the next question is from Julian Mitchell of Credit Suisse.
+The next question is from Julian Mitchell of Credit Suisse.
 Your line is open.

 Julian Mitchell - Credit Suisse Securities (USA) LLC

-Hi, good morning, just a question on CCS.
-The profit trajectory, even at the low end, I think implies around 9% – 10% profit growth in the second half after down 2% in the second quarter.
-So maybe just if you could, bridge how much really is coming from volume leverage, how much from extra productivity within that step up in year-on-year profits.
+Hi, good morning, just a question on CC&S. The profit trajectory, even at the low end, I think implies around 9%, 10% profit growth in the second half after down 2% in the second quarter.
+So maybe just if you could bridge how much really is coming from volume leverage, how much from extra productivity within that step up in year-on-year profits.

 Gregory J. Hayes - United Technologies Corp.